kiranvodrahalli/kiranvodrahalli.github.io/projects/cos513/index.md

 	- *mSPoC*: co-modulation between component power and a scalar target variable z can be modeled using the SPoC objective function;  in multimodal case, assume the target function z is the time-course of a component that is to be extracted from the other modality

-- Late fusion methods [Multivariate Machine Learning Methods for Fusing Multimodal Functional Neuroimaging Data - Biessmann et al]

-	- Supervised methods (either using an external target signal or asymmetric fusion where features from one modality are used as labels/regressors to extract factors from another modality) vs unsupervised (relying on data stats)

-	- Unsupervised: PCA (maximal variance, decorrelated components), ICA (statistically independent components; temporal ICA for EEG, spatial for fMRI) Studies have found PCA works as well as ICA, with less to tune.

-	- Supervised: regression and classification using external target signal (e.g stimulus type/intensity/latency, response time, artifactual information - linear regression, LDA) or using band-power features.

 #### Previous Results (Successes and Failures)